jwhiss/testvault-alerts/README.md

 2. A file picker will then ask where downloaded PDFs should be saved.
 The location is remembered for future runs.
 Run the executable from the command line with the `--reset-config` flag to run with setup prompts again.
 3. Another window will ask for your TestVault credentials, SMTP (email) credentials, and the clients list URL.
-These values never leave your device, except when sent to TestVault or SMTP servers.
+These credentials never leave your device, except when sent to TestVault or SMTP servers.

 ## Windows
 Plug-and-play setup is not yet available for Windows devices.
 Use the "Manual Setup" steps below.